Your Deep Learning Model Can be Absolutely Certain and Really Wrong

 THE FINDINGS (THE NUMBERS)

-Nalisnick, et. al., trained generative models trained on one dataset and then applied this model to an orthogonal dataset.
+Nalisnick, et al., trained generative models trained on one dataset and then applied this model to an orthogonal dataset.
 The key datasets comparisons:

-- FashionMNIST (images of clothing) vs MNIST (images of numbers)
+- FashionMNIST (images of clothing) vs. MNIST (images of numbers)

-- CelebA (images of celebrities) vs SVHN (street view house numbers)
+- CelebA (images of celebrities) vs. SVHN (street view house numbers)

 - ImageNet (20,000 types of images) vs CIFAR-10 / CIFAR-100 / SVHN.

-The stranger data set is introduced to the model leads a probability distribution with a higher mean probability.
+The stranger data set is introduced to the model leads to a probability distribution with a higher mean probability.

 In the authors’ words:

 We have shown that comparing the likelihoods of deep generative models alone cannot identify the training set or inputs like it.
-Therefore, we urge caution when using these models with out-of-training-distribution inputs or in unprotected user-facing systems.
+Therefore, we urge caution when using these models with out-of-training-distribution data or in unprotected user-facing systems.

 When we move a model into the wild, we need to test our models with samples, unlike the original training set as much as possible.
 We should take these probability distributions with a grain of salt and think carefully about how they fit into our use case.
 Researchers will examine how to fix these flaws with the importance of these types of models in the coming years.